-WHY WE NEED TO DECARBONISE THE FASHION INDUSTRY NOW
+WHY WE NEED TO ELIMINATE THE FAST FASHION INDUSTRY NOW

-We already know how much damage the fashion industry has done to the planet.
+We all know there is so much damage as a result of the fast fashion industry.
 We also know that the fashion industry is currently contributing up to 10% of global carbon emissions.
 On top of that, we also know that big brands can’t just throw loads and loads of money and make the problem disappear.

 Popular Danish brand Ganni began working with the United Nations on their Sustainable Development Goals accelerator in the past year, they are aiming to create a carbon neutral capsule collection.
 Founder, Nicolaj Reffstrup, has set to work creating a collection that has not had any carbon emissions used in the process of creating the garment.
 Some of the processes involved in production have even helped to remove some of the greenhouse gases.